nilandev/startup-directories/README.md

-Startup Directories and Review Websites When Launching your Next Startup.
+# Startup Directories and Review Websites #

 Here are the compiled set of Startup directories and review websites  you may submit when Launching your next Startup.

 * AlphaandBetausers - https://www.reddit.com/r/alphaandbetausers/
 * Coupons - https://www.reddit.com/r/coupons/